Knight Campus Style and Use of Images/Materials

 - 50-Word Description: . . . a new campus designed to accelerate the cycle of moving discoveries to impacts for the greater good.
 Rooted in the UO’s 60-year history of interdisciplinary collaboration, it will train new generations of scientists, forge tighter ties with industry and entrepreneurs, and create new opportunities for graduate and undergraduate students.

 - LinkedIn (https://www.linkedin.com/company/knight-campus-graduate-internship-program/)

 - Instagram (@uo_kcgradintern)

 Robert Guldberg, Vice President and Robert and Leona DeArmond Executive Director of the Knight Campus, discusses the mission of science advancing society.

 Interior Photo Assets

-Student in a lab at the Knight Campus.
+Students in a lab at the Papé Family Innovation Center at the Knight Campus.

 Knight Campus Executive Director Photo Assets

 Robert Guldberg, Vice President and Robert and Leona DeArmond Executive Director of the Knight Campus